Rhonda G. Phillips Endowed Track for the Promotion of Community Development and Community Well-Being

-Named for an ISQOLS leader and pioneer in the advancement of the theme of community development and community well-being, contributions made to the “Rhonda G. Phillips Endowed Track” will permanently endow a track on “Promotion of Community Development and Well-Being” to be held as part of each ISQOLS international conference program.
+Named for an ISQOLS leader and pioneer in the advancement of the theme of community development and community well-being, contributions made to the “Rhonda G. Phillips Endowed Track” will permanently endow a track on “Promotion of Community Development and Community Well-Being” to be held as part of each ISQOLS international conference program.
 This track will include as least two sessions consisting of three or more participants whose research activities overlap with the purpose of this endowment.

-Sessions organized by each Conference Program Committee will represent topical areas of the theme “Community Development and Well-being.”
+Sessions organized by each Conference Program Committee will represent topical areas of the theme “Community Development and Community Well-being.”
 These topical areas could be, but are not limited to, any of the following: community planning and development, city and regional planning, community well-being, happiness in communities, collective quality-of-life dimensions, and the interface between development and well-being.

 Only the income earned from this Fund will be used to support the endowed track.